SJSUFall2019-CMPE272/AISight/README.md

 <img src="Images/AiSightArchitecture.png"/>

+### **Different Approaches**

+#### On-edge:
+Model Running on Raspberry Pi

+Drawbacks: Takes 40-45 seconds to generate caption for an image.

+#### On-cloud:(using scp):
+Raspberry Pi sends images and recieves text using scp which is asynchronus and thus captions generated are not in proper order.

+#### On-cloud(using flask):
+Flask is used on server-side to receive images and generate captions which ensures synchronization.

 ### **Market Research**

 We are in a discussion with a few organizations namely, **LightHouse: For the Blind and Visually Impaired** and **Vision - Beyond sight** ,to validate the project idea, design, usability, scope and incorporating newer suggestions as mentioned by them.